webxdc/webxdc_docs/src/shared_state/crdts.md

 # CRDTs

 The previous section described a variety of errors that can occur when concurrent modifications are made to data that is stored in multiple locations.
-This section will present [**Conflict-free Replicated Data Types**](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type), a technology designed with the explicit goal of enabling exactly these types of behaviours.
+This section will present [**Conflict-free Replicated Data Types**](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type), a technology that automatically resolves such changes without the need for a central authority.
 It will define the specialized terminology which seems to keep many from adopting CRDTs, provide some basic examples, lay out clear expectations of what they can and cannot accomplish,